-Conservation Actions Priority Replace trees that are significant for their design, historic or aesthetic values, or as landmark plantings when they become senescent or die.
-As required Propagate replacement trees from seed.
-Short term Plant replacement trees in a location as close as possible to the original, while ensuring optimal soil and environmental conditions for proper establishment and growth.
-As required Propagate replacement plantings from seed or cuttings (as appropriate) of individually significant trees (for example the Lone Pine on Point Hunter and Norfolk Island pines dating from First and Second Settlement).
+Conservation Actions Priority Replace trees that are significant for their design, historic or aesthetic values, or as landmark plantings or that have demonstrated social values when they become senescent or die.
+As required

+Conservation Actions Priority Maintain existing significant memorial and commemorative trees.
+Memorial plantings include the row of Norfolk Island pines planted in association with the War Memorial (Cenotaph) along the east side of Pier Street, and the Norfolk Island pines marking the location of the first burial ground at Emily Bay.
+Ongoing Commemorative tree plantings include the Norfolk Island pine plantation on Middlegate Road to commemorate self-governance in 1979; the row of 100 Norfolk Island pine trees planted to commemorate the 100 th birthday of Aunty Jemima; and the pair of Norfolk Island pines planted in the Government House grounds in 1988 by Governor-General Sir Ninian Stephen to commemorate the bicentenary of European settlement of Norfolk Island.
+Consistent with the KAVHA HMP, except in exceptional circumstances, no new planted memorial or commemorative avenues or individual memorial or commemorative trees will be planted on the KAVHA site (refer to HMP Policy 8.2.5) New plantings would be subject to a heritage impact assessment.
+Ongoing Plant replacement trees in a location as close as possible to the original, while ensuring optimal soil and environmental conditions for proper establishment and growth.
+As required Propagate replacement trees from seed on an ongoing basis.
+Short term and ongoing Propagate replacement plantings from seed or cuttings (as appropriate) of individually significant trees (for example the Lone Pine on Point Hunter and Norfolk Island pines dating from First and Second Settlement).
 Short term Photographically record individually significant trees.
-Short term Remove and replace individually significant trees when they become senescent or unsafe.
-As required Establish a dedicated nursery facility for propagation of high quality and historically appropriate garden plants for Government House grounds and Quality Row Houses gardens, and propagation of genetically consistent plants to replace significant trees and shrubs.
+Short term Remove and replace individually significant trees or significant plantings when they become senescent, diseased, dead or unsafe.
+As required Refer to Policy 6 in the KAVHA CLMP regarding diseased trees, implementing best practice arboricultural measures, and good hygiene, especially regarding brown rot ( Phellinus noxius ).
+Establish a dedicated nursery facility for propagation of high quality and historically appropriate garden plants for Government House grounds and Quality Row Houses gardens, and propagation of genetically consistent plants to replace significant trees and shrubs.
 Medium term Establish ongoing resources to support the nursery facility.
-Medium term, ongoing Maintain existing significant memorial trees.
-Consistent with the HMP, no new planted memorial avenues or individual trees will be planted on the KAVHA site.
-(See HMP Policy 8.2.5) Ongoing Memorial plantings include the row of Norfolk Island pines planted in association with the War Memorial (Cenotaph) along the east side of Pier Street, and the Norfolk Island pines marking the location of the first burial ground at Emily Bay.

-Do not replace memorial trees when they are senescent or dead.
-(See HMP Policy 8.2.5) Do not replace commemorative tree plantings where the planting is intrusive and not consistent whe identified values of the cultural landscape.
-As required vith As required Explore alternative commemorative approaches to large tree plantings or monuments, such as a ormal register maintained by KAVHA and/or the NIRC that can be viewed by the public.
-As required Commemorative tree plantings include the Norfolk Island pine plantation on Middlegate Road to ommemorate self-governance in 1979; the row of 100 Norfolk Island pine trees planted to ommemorate the 100 th birthday of Aunty Jemima; and the pair of Norfolk Island pines planted in Government House grounds in 1988 by Governor-General Sir Ninian Stephen to commemorate t icentenary of European settlement of Norfolk Island.
+Medium term, ongoing Do not replace memorial or commemorative trees when they are senescent or dead, unless there is a demonstrated current social value (refer to HMP Policy 8.2.5) As required Do not replace commemorative tree plantings where the planting is intrusive and not consistent with the identified values of the cultural landscape.
+As required Explore alternative commemorative approaches to large tree plantings or monuments, such as a formal register maintained by KAVHA and/or the NIRC that can be viewed by the public.
+As required